OpenChargingCloud/WWCP_DatexII/README.md

 # WWCP Datex II

-This software libraries allow you to build _Datex II_ services and use case specific gateways between Datex II and the World Wide Charging Protocol (WWCP).
+This software libraries allow you to build EU [DatexII](https://github.com/DATEX-II-EU) services and use case specific gateways between Datex II and the World Wide Charging Protocol (WWCP).

 #### Your contributions